OrhanAbuska/DijIOT/README.md

 DijIOT (TL/Gold): (d/86400) = 0.00182

-DijIOT developped and launched by the Dijital Ronesans Dijital Danışmanlık ve Güvenlik Hizmetleri A.Ş. (will be call as Dijital Rönesans from now on)
+DijIOT developped and launched by the Dijital Ronesans Dijital Teknoloji (will be call as Dijital Rönesans from now on)